abanoub1555/ecommerce_project/README.md

-i.
-What is the preferred way to pay in the ecommerce?
+3---What is the preferred way to pay in the ecommerce?

 select count(test.payment_fact.payment_type) , test.payment_fact.payment_type
 from